Vinit-180/Vinit-180/README.md

 **🚀 DevOps & Cloud Services**
 I am proficient in deploying, managing, and scaling applications in the cloud, ensuring smooth CI/CD pipelines and reliable infrastructure.
 My competencies include:

-- **☁️ AWS Services (S3, EC2, Lambda, DynamoDB):** Orchestrating cloud environments with a focus on cost-efficiency and high availability.
+- **☁️ AWS Services (S3, EC2, Lambda, DynamoDB,RDS, ECR, EKS and more):** Orchestrating cloud environments with a focus on cost-efficiency and high availability.
 - **🐳 Docker & Kubernetes:** Containerizing applications for consistent environments across development, testing, and production.
 - **🔄 CI/CD (Jenkins, GitHub Actions):** Automating builds, tests, and deployments for streamlined development workflows.
 - **🔧 Git & GitHub:** Version control and collaboration with a focus on clean, organized repositories.